hzi-bifo/AMR_benchmarking/README.md

 ## <a name="output"></a>Output

--  Cross-validation results of each ML software and evaluation results of Point-/Resfinder are generated under output_path/Results/<name of the software>.
+-  Cross-validation results of each ML software and evaluation results of Point-/Resfinder are generated under `output_path/Results/<name of the software>`.
-- Visualization tables and graphs are generated under output_path/Results/whole
+- Visualization tables and graphs are generated under `output_path/Results/whole`.

 ## <a name="usage"></a>Usage
 ### A.  <a name="workflow"></a>Workflow